 African-American Shakespeare Company

 The award-winning African-American Shakespeare’s mission is to open the realm of classic theatre to a diverse audience; and provide an opportunity and place for actors of color to hone their skills and talent in mastering some of the world’s greatest classical roles.
-For twenty years, the company has produced over 68 productions, provide free student matinees to 105 schools and 12,833 students; reached over 127,000 patrons through our mainstage productions and arts education program.
+For over twenty years, the company has produced over 68 productions, provide free student matinees to 105 schools and 12,833 students; reached over 127,000 patrons through our mainstage productions and arts education program.
 All with the goal to bring the classics to a diverse community in a method that would appeal to their aesthetic.
 Vision: Our community gains strength and cultural understanding from the melding of timeless dramatic works and the richness of the African-American experience.
 Perceptions change as together we gain a deeper appreciation for the common threads of the human spirit that bind us together.
 The company’s distinctive productions have included a Hip-Hop version of Macbeth, The Importance of Being Earnest set in the Harlem Renaissance; a Gospel version of Antigone; and Twelfth Night with an original 1940s jazz composition and Film Noir setting within San Francisco's Western Addition, coined "Harlem of the West."